 In the case that you have been exposed to an allergen that causes you to have difficulty breathing, please dial 911 right away.
 If you happen to have an Epi-Pen, please use and repeat in about 10 to 15 minutes if symptoms haven’t improved.

-Even if you do improve, I HIGHLY recommend still seeking medical care because the relief may only be temporary, the crisis may return again.
+Even if you do improve, I HIGHLY recommend still seeking medical care.
+The relief may only be temporary, and the crisis may return again.
 If you need Epi-Pens, the only way to get them is through your primary care doctor who will write you a prescription.

 Having allergic reactions is not the most convenient of all experiences.
-There are times when allergic reactions can be beneficial for you (hopefully you have the day off), but there are also times when it is more of a burden.
+There are times when allergic reactions can be beneficial for you (hopefully you have the day off).
+There are even times when it becomes more of a burden.
 In the latter case, it is always good to be prepared ahead of time to minimize the allergic reactions.
+How again?
+You can carry a bottle of allergy medication around like Cetirizine.

 In the case that the allergic reaction becomes an emergency and you have a tight airway or difficulty breathing, call 911 and/or use an Epi-Pen.
 Especially with the time of COVID-19, make sure you also check your temperatures often.
 Other than that, please always stay safe and hope this helps.